 - Replacing_Text: New sentence you want to embed into Expression.

-For this String REPLACE in SQL Server demonstration, We use the below data
+For this String REPLACE demonstration, We use the below data

-The SQL String Replace Function change the original text with the specified new one.
+This String Function changes the original text with the specified new one.
 The following query will show multiple ways to use this function.

 DECLARE @Expression varchar(50) SET @Expression = 'Learn Anything From Here' SELECT REPLACE (@Expression, 'Anything','Everything') AS 'Result' SELECT REPLACE ('Welcome to Hello World', 'Hello','New') AS 'Result'